AtlasMountains/personal-finance-club/README.md

 & [WireUI](https://livewire-wireui.com/).
 And is therefor a dynamic livewire component using ajax request to change the information on the fly without reloading the page.

+- real time validation of input
+- lazy model to reduce AJAX request after each keystroke

 #### Accounts

 ![Accounts](readmeImages/accounts.png)

-In the accounts section you can manage your accounts, this is also a dynamic livewire component using ajax, You can even drag and sort the accounts to be in the order you want.
+In the accounts section you can manage your accounts, this is also a dynamic livewire component using ajax, You can even [drag and sort](https://github.com/livewire/sortable) the accounts to be in the order you want.

+- Modifying migrations and table for sortable field
+- updating the order on creating, deleting and obviously order change

 #### Family